-like love it.
+like LOVE it.

-Couple the snow, the sun and the cold with the anticipation of….wait for it… skating on natural ice, and collectively you have almost 16 million people on the brink of a national orgasm.
+Couple the snow, the sun and the cold with the anticipation of….wait for it… skating on natural ice, and collectively you have 17 million people on the brink of a national orgasm.
 Dutch people love to skate but more importantly they love the elusiveness of skating on natural ice in the great outdoors.

 Of course being able to skate outdoors for a few days every few years is one thing, but add the Elfstedentocht to the mix and you have an entire country in the grips of joyful anticipation.

 Haven’t heard of the Elfstedentocht yet?
 Why, you must be walking around with your hands firmly on your ears!
 Every year when temperatures hit a certain degree the big debate begins: Will it or won’t it happen?!
 Oh my!
 Oh my!!!
 The Eleven Cities Tour, the Dutch’s national pride, is an ice-skating marathon held in Friesland with participants joyfully skating through 11 Dutch towns on a mere 200 kilometers of natural ice paths.
 In the past 20 years, the Elfstedentocht has happened all of … ONCE (in 1997).
 The thought of it possibly ever happening again is pretty darn freakin’ exciting to those ice-loving Dutch people!

 The odds each year are pretty grim, but that doesn’t stop Dutch people from wishing and hoping, and more importantly – practicing!
 Go to any rink or body of slightly frozen water in the middle of a cold Dutch winter and you will see scores of Dutchies sharpening their blades and practicing their moves in hopes of a great 11-city race!